Police: Knife used in deadly attack targeting Idaho students

-The Moscow Police Department made the announcement in a news release, adding that investigators were working to establish a timeline to recreate the victims' activities before they were found dead Sunday.
-Police said the killings likely occurred in the early morning hours, and the bodies were found around noon.
+The Moscow Police Department made the announcement in a statement, adding that investigators were working to establish a timeline of the victims' activities before they were killed.
+Police said the killings likely occurred early Sunday morning, and that the bodies were found around noon.

+The students' violent deaths left the community of Moscow and the University of Idaho campus reeling, and left some worried about safety in the rural north-central town.

 The students' deaths were considered to be “an isolated, targeted attack and there is no imminent threat to the community at large,” according to police, who earlier said evidence from the scene led them to believe there was no broader risk.
 Police provided no information about that evidence or why they believe the victims were targeted.